reflectoring/reflectoring.github.io/_posts/2021-04-09-terraform-aws.md

 ```

 ### Parameterizing the Configuration with Input Variables
-Instead of putting the values in the configuration file, we can use variables and receive their values when applying the configuration.
+In our last example, instead of putting the values of ami, tag and instance type directly in the configuration file, we can use variables to allow these aspects of our configuration to be modified without changing the source code.
+We can receive their values when applying the configuration.

 Let us modify the configuration file created in the earlier with variables for instance type:

 ```
 resource "aws_instance" "vm-web" {